 Sussman Lab

-Computational research often involves running many programs (executing simulations, analyzing raw data, generating plots, etc.) , and it is worth getting comfortable doing all of this from the command line.
-Below we’ll walk through what I think of as various levels of running programs from the command line – not levels in terms of their value, but in terms of how robust, flexible, and/or reproducible they can be.
+The flow of computational research can be managed by hand, but I think it is worth getting comfortable (a) working from the command line and (b) acquainting yourself with some of the most common ways of setting up scripts to automate your tasks for you.
+Below I’ll walk through the first few levels of running programs from the command line — not necessarily “levels” in terms of their value, but in terms of how robust, flexible, and/or reproducible they can be.
 All of the below assumes a Linux-like environment (which might actually be Linux, or MacOS, or Windows Subsystems for Linux), and I’ll focus on the Bash shell – there are more modern shells you can use (for instance, MacOS has made zsh its default instead of Bash), and I think in some ways they are better.
 But Bash is still everywhere, and it’s good to learn the basics.

 This is meant to be read in order if you aren’t familiar with most of these concepts, but feel free to jump to any of the main sections: